tony-reddington/mayan-riviera-travel/README.md

 ### Code
 * Bootstrap was used for the Navbars/Carousels and to make the page responsive across different size devices.
-* [W3 Schools](https://www.w3schools.com/) was used to refresh my memory and how some code items should work.
+* [W3 Schools](https://www.w3schools.com/) was used to refresh my memory regarding how some code should be used and how it should work.

 ### Content
 * All text within the website was written by the developer.